turingschool/launch-curriculum/CurriculumPlan.md

     - Create Tests for #New and #Create actions.
 * Creating and Reading Related Resources
     - Use a form to create a one-to-many relationship
+    - Use a form to create a many-to-many relationship
     - Create Show Page for a Resource with related data
 ### Week 4
 * Dynamic Routing